jordanhubbard/vfr-flightplanner/CONTRIBUTING.md

-# Contributing to Weather Forecasts
+# Contributing to Flight Planner

-This document provides guidelines and instructions for contributing to the Weather Forecasts application.
+This document provides guidelines and instructions for contributing to the Flight Planner application.

 ## Project Structure

 The application follows a modular structure:

 ```
-weather-forecasts/
+flight-planner/
 ├── app/                    # Main application package
 │   ├── __init__.py         # Application factory
 │   ├── api/                # API endpoints